-In the meantime, here are a few facts about the animals from David Attenborough's wildlife series Dynasties and where you can find them on a safari!
+In the meantime, here are a few facts about the animals from David Attenborough's wildlife series Dynasties as well as insights as to where you can find them on a safari!

 The Chimps of West Africa

-Where to spot them: Wildlife safari in Ghana
+Where to spot them: Ghana (Bia National Park)

 Best time to travel: October - April